top of page

 how can we envisage new beginnings?

-some more experiential prompt ideas:
+And some experiential prompt ideas:

 Flottage - recording the textures

-draw a map of the route from memory
+Draw a map of the route from memory

 record words/document species/describe what you see

-hug a tree to determine its age - some trees grow faster than others
+Hug a tree to determine its age

-sounds and listening
+Sounds and listening